 Orangutans are the “red apes” and our cinnamon is named after them.
 Our cinnamon comes from Indonesia which is home to the red ape.
 Unfortunately, their habitat is threatened by man so we donate 5% of all profits to organizations that protect orangutans and their habitat.
 The recipient has been The Nature Conservancy and the funds have been specifically earmarked for orangutan habitat preservation.
 In addition, we have adopted Kesi, Dodo, Gober and her twins through Orangutan Outreach.

 How should it be stored?
 What is the shelf life?

-Cinnamon should be stored in a sealed container in a cool place and has a shelf life of two years.
+Cinnamon should be stored in a sealed container in a cool place.
+It will start to lose its flavor after two years.